dzek69/eslint-config-react/README.md

 No tricks, no magic, no useless code, no complicated code.
 Very opinionated about all these spaces, quotes, parentheses.
 A bit of sanity applied, but not too much.

-## ES-which?

-Rules are prepared for ES6+ code.
-Parser is set to `ecmaVersion` 9.
-Some rules may require ES6+ code so you'd better update your transpiler.

 ## Installation

 Installation steps assumes you've already configured base eslint config, ie: installed